nichiesystems/uswdocs/src/faq/ios/de/dexes-swaps/are-there-any-risks-when-swapping-cryptocurrency.md

   Swap transactions have a validity period which usually varies between 10-30 minutes depending on a DEX being used.

-  Setting longer duration can potentially increase the chance of transaction being confirmed (and not fail).
+  Settings longer duration can potentially increase the chance of transaction being confirmed (and not fail).
 It's recommended to set longer duration when network is busy and transaction fees are high.